What Is Long COVID?

-Long covid is increasingly prevalent and symptoms may persist for months or years.
+Long COVID is increasingly prevalent, and symptoms may persist for months or years.
 Patients with Long COVID report prolonged, multisystem involvement and significant disability.
-By seven months, many patients have not yet recovered (mainly from systemic and neurological/cognitive symptoms), have not returned to previous levels of work, and continue to experience significant symptom burden.
+By seven months, many patients have not yet recovered (mainly from systemic or neurological and cognitive symptoms), have not returned to previous levels of work, and continue to experience significant symptom burden.

 Ask the Expert Spotlight: Katelyn Jetelina

 Katelyn Jetelina, author of Your Local Epidemiologist, translates public health science into everyday language

 - Long Covid Mini-Series: Burden How many people have long COVID?

 The burden of long COVID has been extremely difficult to grasp.
 Prevalence and incidence estimates have vastly ranged from 2% to 75%.

 - Long Covid Mini-Series: The Heart How does SARS-CoV-2 affect the heart?

 Unfortunately, just like with long COVID in general, we don’t know the exact mechanisms through which SARS-CoV-2 impacts the heart.
 But four pathways continue to be explored